Sharing Files Between Computers Running Windows 10

 I Just Want To Share A Stupid Folder

-It used to be the case that you could right-click a Folder and turn on sharing right from the Sharing tab.
-Other computers on the network would be able to see the file in the Network folder.
-You can still do that but it might not show up on other computers without the correct configuration settings.
+You could right-click a Folder and turn on sharing right from the Sharing tab.
+The file would show up in the Network folder for the other computers.
+But, it might not show up on other computers without a little configuration.

-But, this has gotten a bit more complicated with the new Windows file security features in Windows 7 onward.
-However, you can take a risk by changing the ownership settings for a folder to Everyone.
+Lately, it has gotten a bit more complicated with the new Windows file security features in Windows 7 onward.
+You can take a risk by changing the ownership settings for a folder to Everyone.
 This will enable you to share the folder with pretty much any device on the network (Android Apps, Linux, Windows, etc).

 Right-Click the folder you want to share and click Properties

 Click the Security tab and click Edit

 Click inside the box and type Everyone.
 Click the Check Names button, and an underline should appear as shown in the picture After that, click OK.

 Now, Right-click the folder again.
 This time, click the Sharing tab and click the button labeled Advanced Sharing…